 Although unplanned, I am writing this as the 2016 Rio Olympics are in full-swing; relevant because it was my experience working for the 1984 LA Olympics that first introduced me to the power and importance of controlling one’s brand.
 It was also an event that no other city wanted, and no one in Los Angeles was willing to pay for.
 You might say we had no choice but to “self-publish.”

 What I learned from my 16-month job-of-a-lifetime was that controlling your brand can provide enormous flexibility and long-term value for the future.
 And when you control your destiny, it’s surprising what you can accomplish.
 You can read here how that worked out for future generations of Los Angeles residents.
-(That’s me on the right in the Olympic Arrival Center at LAX using an AT&T terminal to send an email to my staff.)
+(That’s me below in the Olympic Arrival Center at LAX using an AT&T terminal to send an email to my staff.)

 After a ten-year stint at the parent company of the Los Angeles Times, I had an opportunity to put my brand management education into practice, again in the sports world but this time for college athletics.
 In 1995 my partner Dick Beedon and I launched a company to create branded websites for university athletic departments.
 We bought up domains like calbears.com, und.com and umterps.com, literally gave them to the schools, and then licensed them back to create what we dubbed an “OAS,” or Official Athletic Site.
 (This business is now known as the CBS College Network.)

 We figured that in a future world where anyone could have a website, these athletic departments—creators of content for news organizations, and the ones with a vested interest in marketing it—would be in the best position to benefit from a new direct-to-fan publishing future.
 Instead of serving the media, they could be the media.
 Little did we know that in time, this would become the model for every team, in every sport that has a fan base.